serge-community/zing/docs/server/installation.rst

 Setting up the virtual environment
 ----------------------------------

-In order to install Pootle first create a virtual environment.
+In order to install Zing first create a virtual environment.
 The virtual environment allows you to install dependencies independent of your system packages.